Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 This theorem is proved as Theorem~\ref{th:stability} below, with constants $A,B,$ and $D$ which are explicitly computable in terms of the combinatorics of $G$ and $c$.
 It is the key input in the proof of Theorem \ref{thm:CLweak}.

 We remark that not even the case $p=0$ is wholly obvious.
-Indeed, it is false without the ``non-splitting'' condition.
+Indeed, it is false without the ``non-splitting'' condition -- for instance, if $G = S_4$ and $c$ is the conjugacy class of transpositions, $b_0(\Hur^c_{G,n})$ has rank at least $n+1$ coming from the components corresponding to $\mathbf{g} =(12)^i(34)^{n-i}$ for $i=0, \dots, n$.
+Indeed, the nonsplitting enters into our argument {\em only} to guarantee the validity of Lemma \ref{le:rurfinite}, whose concern is precisely the stability of the set of connected components, i.e. the $p=0$ case of homological stability.
+When $(G,c)$ is {\em not} nonsplitting, the number of components of $\Hur^c_{G,n}$ always grows without bound.

 Unfortunately, the non-splitting condition is very strong -- for instance, it is not satisfied for the case considered by Hurwitz ($G = S_d$ and $c$ the transpositions in $S_d$) unless $d=3$.
 Fortunately, it is satisfied in the cases pertinent to the Cohen-Lenstra heuristics.

 In a sense, the fact that the spaces $\Hur^c_{G,n}$ are in general disconnected is one of the central difficulties that is overcome in this paper.
-It also marks a difference between our result and other results about stable homology, which we recall in section \S \ref{context} below.
+It also marks a difference between our result and some (but not all) other results about stable homology, which we recall in section \S \ref{context} below.

 Given this theorem, it is natural to ask whether the stable homology of Hurwitz spaces can be described explicitly.
 Even the case $p=0$ (the description of the connected components of $\Hur_{G,n}^c$ for $n \gg 1$) is not obvious; the answer is governed by an argument of Conway, Parker, Fried, and V\"{o}lklein~\cite{friedvolklein}, the ideas of which we make crucial use of in this paper.